connexcs/docs/docs/anyedge/anyedge.md

 #### Compression

-You can ebable Compression or Decompression for Inbound and/or Outbound by selecting either "Compress Enabled (Deflate)," "Compress Enabled GZip," or "Decompress Enabled."
+You can enable Compression or Decompression for Inbound and/or Outbound by selecting either "Compress Enabled (Deflate)," "Compress Enabled GZip," or "Decompress Enabled."

 The process of data compression depends on how auxiliary flags control it.